why NiSource Inc. [NI] is a Good Choice for Investors After New Price Target of $28.18

 During the panel discussion, Joe will discuss how energy companies can develop and implement energy technologies in a way that ensure a steady, affordable, and sustainable energy supply — while strengthening communities, spurring economic development, and protecting and preserving the world’s shared resources for common future needs.

+NiSource Inc. represents 393.00 million in outstanding shares, while the company has a total market value of $9.65 billion with the latest information.
+NI stock price has been found in the range of $24.26 to $24.63.

-Compared to the average trading volume of 3.10M shares, NI reached a trading volume of 3356525 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.21M shares, NI reached a trading volume of 3261319 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NI shares is $28.18 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NI stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.